Azure/Azure-Sentinel/Playbooks/AS-Remove-Domains-from-Zscaler-URL-Category/README.md

 Enter a **Login ID** for the API administrator account you want to create.

-In the **Email** box you can enter a preexisting service account, or simply make up an email address which you will not use in your domain.
+In the **Email** box you can enter a pre-existing service account, or simply make up an email address which you will not use in your domain.
 There is no need for email access for this account.

 Enter a name for the account and in the drop-down box below, select the Role you created in the previous step.